DuckyTeam/ducky-components/README.md

 Both Node server and frontend code runs with Babel.

 ### Linting
-`npm run lint`
-All code is linted.
-With atom you install the `linter` package, then `linter-eslint`.
-You are covered.
+Run `npm run lint` to verify all files.
+With Atom you can install the `linter` package, then `linter-eslint` for error highlighting.
-Also run `npm run eslint` to verify all files.
 I would recommend installing `language-babel` package too for syntax highlighting